Software

 [docs]

-Sum of squares modelling language built on top of picos.
-In addition to modelling convex relaxations of polynomial optimization problems, this package also provides easy access to pseudoexpectation operators for both formulating problems and extracting solutions via rounding algorithms. [github] [docs]
+Sum of squares optimization built on top of the modeling language picos.
+In addition to modeling convex relaxations of polynomial optimization problems, this package also provides easy access to pseudoexpectation operators for both formulating problems and extracting solutions via rounding algorithms. [github] [docs] [pypi]

 This is an set of Javascript-based interpreters which use web-workers.
 It